Siddharth189/firetv/README.md

 4. **Free User Model**:

-**Quality and Ads:** Free users may experience limited quality and more ads.
+**Quality and Ads:** Free users may experience limited quality,limited access of ~Enigma chat bot and more ads.
 We will offer a free tier with sponsored content, where advertisers pay for ad placements.
 We will closely monitor user feedback and metrics to find the right balance.

 **Regional Content:** Expanding our content library to include regional content in users' preferred languages will attract a diverse audience and enhance user satisfaction.